pku-dasys/pillars/README.md

  to produce high-quality custom hardware, which is called "soft-CGRA".
  Some tested synthesized hardware can significantly reduce the resource usages compared with HLS.

+### Publication

+For more detailed information and paper reference, please refer to the following publication.

+1.Pillars: An Integrated CGRA Design Framework, Yijiang Guo, and Guojie Luo.
+Third Workshop on Open-Source EDA Technology (WOSET), November 2020.